By: Leanne Armstrong

 Using tools like infographics, concept maps, timelines, charts, drawings, and other “pictures” to produce well-designed visual images is a much more powerful way to share experiences and knowledge than verbal or textual information alone.

-When it comes to study and education, for example, visual learning techniques have been shown to improve everything from reading comprehension and writing skills, to long-term retention and test scores.
+When it comes to education, for example, visual learning techniques have been shown to improve everything from reading comprehension and writing skills, to long-term retention and test scores.

-In the workplace, meanwhile, business visualization experts like Dan Roam (author of the bestseller “The Back of the Napkin: Solving Problems and Selling Ideas with Pictures”) believe visual clarity is something everyone can learn to express if they have the right tools and techniques.
+Meanwhile, in the workplace, business visualization experts like Dan Roam (author of the bestseller “The Back of the Napkin: Solving Problems and Selling Ideas with Pictures”) believe visual clarity is something everyone can learn to express if they have the right tools and techniques.

 Do you need to write a story, instruct a class, or plan a work project?
-Alone or as part of a team, you’ll find it significantly easier to introduce, share, and make sense of new knowledge when that information is represented visually.
+Whether you’re alone or part of a team, you’ll find it significantly easier to introduce, share, and make sense of new knowledge when that information is represented visually.

 How visual thinking differs from other types of thinking